 This page uses common branding and includes tools to allow people to find events near them, as well as search by how events have been categorised, giving much greater visibility to events.

-This will hopefully make that domain a one-stop-shop for upcoming events across the entire party and allow members, supporters and those interested in the party to get involved even more easily than ever before.
+This has created a one-stop-shop for upcoming events across the entire party and allows members, supporters and those interested in the party to get involved even more easily than ever before.

 We are aiming here to replace previous functionality such as Flock Together and the LibDem Nationbuilder events pages - and learn from what didn’t work well about those tools.

 Of the commercial tools we looked at Eventcube was one of the cheapest.
 They charge a very low monthly rate (which will be covered by HQ), plus a percentage of ticket sales.

 The cost of selling tickets via Eventcube will be slightly higher than it was on Nationbuilder - as there are platform fees that weren’t present on Nationbuilder, but the fees will are very competitive when compared to other event platforms.
 For example, the market leader in the Events tool market, Eventbrite, charges 6.5% + 20p.

 We’re intending to charge 5% + 25p per paid registration.
 By default, this will come out of the ticket price - though you can set a custom booking fee to help cover the costs if you want to pass that on to registrants.

 Most of these costs go to the platform and the payment processor.
 There is a small additional amount on top of that to cover the license costs, HQ support and integration work.